A light-hearted “Toll Troll” demonstration by Yankee Institute at the Capitol on Tuesday drew media attention and ire of House leadership.

 Not to be outdone, House Speaker Joe Aresimowicz and Majority Leader Matthew Ritter insisted at a press conference that Yankee Institute “should be ashamed of themselves” for spreading misinformation about tolls because there is no legislation calling for a specified number of gantries.

 Aresimowicz was elected to the legislature in 2006, Ritter in 2010.
-Over the course of their careers, the Speaker and the Majority Leader have actually voted to take money out of the Special Transportation Fund, voted for the two largest tax increases in state history, voted for Malloy’s $100 billion Lets Go CT! project, overseen an explosion of state bonding, and saddled the state with ten more years of an unsustainable employee benefits contract, which is cannibalizing state resources.
+Over the course of their careers, the Speaker and the Majority Leader have actually voted to take money out of the Special Transportation Fund, voted for two of the largest tax increases in state history, voted for Malloy’s $100 billion Lets Go CT! project, overseen an explosion of state bonding, and saddled the state with ten more years of an unsustainable employee benefits contract, which is cannibalizing state resources.

 Suddenly not-so-suddenly, Connecticut is broke, but apparently it is Yankee Institute who should be ashamed for opposing another massive tax on Connecticut residents.

 Speaking of disingenuous, it's worth pointing out that there isn’t just one toll bill on the table — there’s four.
 But supposedly, Guererra, Aresimowicz and Ritter only really like just one of them.

 House Bill 5391 calls for the DOT to conduct studies necessary to satisfy federal environmental requirements for installing tolls and draft a proposal to establish tolling on I-95, I-84, I-91, the Merritt and Wilbur Cross parkways.
 So Connecticut would only find out the number of tolls after the legislation has been passed.

 Notice the bill does not call for DOT to study how many tolls there would be and where they would be placed.
 They don’t need to — CDM Smith already did that work.